 This bread requires no yeast, no kneading and no proving time.
 You can have it out of the oven and cooling in an hour.

-I’ve always loved fruit toast for breakfast, and usually buy it in for weekends if I’m not making pancakes or sweet grilled sandwiches.
-I’ve discovered recently just how easy it is to make though.
+I’ve always loved fruit toast or teacakes for breakfast, spread with some creamy salted butter.
+The shop-bought stuff is nice enough, but this is a real luxury and surprisingly easy to make.
 A simple case of mixing your dry ingredients, mixing your wet ingredients, combing them together into a rough cob shape and giving it an egg wash before sticking it in the oven.
+The result is a beautiful, rustic-looking bread like this!

 It’s also great toasted the next day (and will even just about stretch to a third day, toasted).